 Bad decision- Sometimes it can be the wrong decision, with your bet winning after you cashed out.
 You need to have confidence in your bet and only wager money you can afford to lose.
 So most of the time cashing out should be avoided.

-Ruining the fun- Sometimes you can be constantly focusing on your cash out value, that you forget to even enjoy the game you are watching.
-Remember it is never just about winning money and making a profit, it should be a bonus to the fun it creates whilst watching sport.
+Ruining the fun- Sometimes you can constantly focus on your cash-out value, and you forget to even enjoy the game you are watching.
+Remember it is never just about winning money and making a profit; it should be a bonus to the fun it creates whilst watching sports.

 Ultimately, it’s down to you whether you choose to cash out or not.
 Just remember you have put a bet on in confidence (hopefully) with research supplementing your choice.
 You are also placing money that you can afford to lose so you shouldn’t need it unless you are cashing out for a decent profit.